@ProBlogger Blog Tips to Help You Make Money Blogging - ProBlogger http://www.problogger.net рекомендовать друзьям >> |

 Being prolific is closer to possible than you might have believed.

-—David Masters, Writing Secrets of Prolific Authors, Write to Done
+—David Masters, Writing Secrets of Prolific Authors, Write to Done2.
+Encourage the reader to take action

 Many blog posts are full of excellent advice, but how often does that advice actually get put into practice?